-And then I broke my rule… I got about a third of the way into this book and then decided that I would watch the one free episode of this on SlingTV.
+I broke my rule about seeing the book before the movie… I got about a third of the way into this book and then decided that I would watch the one free episode of this on SlingTV.
 I was hooked and 6 seasons purchased and watched later I still haven’t finished reading it completely… ooops.

 I didn’t actually catch it until I was over halfway done with the book, but the name is a references to the famous Pride and Prejudice quote.
 One of the protagonists is a mentally disabled young woman who fixates on the movie.
 The basic premise is that three high schoolers are dealing with the aftermath of a tragedy that could have easily been prevented.
 It was a 2016-2017 Sequoya Book award nominee.

 I’m reading it because it’s a classic.
 Also because I definitely kept my mouth shut during my English Literature class in college and pretended I had read it.
 If I read it now, it’s like that charade never happened, right?